surnamej/surnamej-intern-repo/issues/Milestone-5-react-fundamentals/react_fundamentals.md

     Setting up this project on Windows was a great learning experience.
 I built a React app using Vite and integrated Tailwind CSS v4, and I encountered a few challenges along the way.

     **Adapting to Tailwind v4 Changes:**
-    With Tailwind CSS v4, the old initialisation command (`npx tailwindcss init -p`) is no longer required.
+    With Tailwind CSS v4, the old initialization command (`npx tailwindcss init -p`) is no longer required.
 Instead, I simply added Tailwind’s directives directly into my CSS file.
 This new approach simplified the setup but also meant I had to update my workflow and understand the zero-config concept.

     **Using JSX:**
     I chose to use JSX because it allows me to write HTML-like code directly within JavaScript.
 This results in more readable and maintainable code when building user interfaces.
 JSX simplifies component creation by letting me seamlessly integrate UI markup with JavaScript logic.
 Although files containing JSX are commonly named with a .jsx extension, I’ve kept the assignment requirement to use a .js file when needed.